Wolfurr/ERPI/collections/_projects/en/dhda.md

 The [Lorraine Smart Cities Living Lab](https://lf2l.fr/projects/lorraine-smart-cities-living-lab/) brings together several teams from the **University of Lorraine**.

-In 2018, **INRAE Grand Est and AgroParisTech centre de Nancy** joined the governance of the LSCLL as part of the national **“Territories of Innovation”** challenge with the **“Des Hommes et des Arbres” project**.
+In 2018, <b>INRAE Grand Est and AgroParisTech centre de Nancy</b> joined the governance of the LSCLL as part of the national <b>“Territories of Innovation”</b> challenge with the <b>“Des Hommes et des Arbres” project</b>.

 It experiments, develops and capitalizes on a dynamic of universality based on: